poshjosh/chinomsoikwuagwu.com/2020/04/14/AWS-Architect-1_Architecting-for-Reliability.md

 __Hybrid Networking with Amazon VPC__

-- VPN gateway will allow you define a VPN tunnel to a customer gateway You define a customer gateway which is usually an ip sec capable device eg. cisco router etc
+- __VPN Gateway__ allows you define a VPN tunnel to a customer gateway You define a customer gateway which is usually an ip sec capable device eg. cisco router etc

-- AWS Direct Connect @TODO
+> __AWS Direct Connect__ is a cloud service solution that makes it easy to
+> establish a   dedicated network connection from your premises to AWS.
+Using
+> AWS Direct Connect, you   can establish private connectivity between AWS and
+> your datacenter, office, or  colocation environment, which in many cases can
+> reduce your network costs, increase  bandwidth throughput, and provide a
+> more consistent network experience than Internet  based connections.

 ### Architecting a Multi Tier Application ###